taosu0216/taosu0216/README.md

 - 🌱 I’m currently learning linux/k8s/network/ai infra
 - 👯 I’m looking to collaborate on docker/kubernets
+- 🔭 I’m currently working on Jinan Supercomputer Center, Luchen Tech, ByteDacne, and now is the time for entrepreneurship.
 - 📫 How to reach me:
   -  taosu0216@gmail.com
   -  taosu@yblue.top